tarunsinghal92/indeedscrapperlatest/README.md

 # Indeed Job Scrapper (Latest)

 Indeed Job Scrapper for multiple cities and job roles.
-This is an updated version of code presented by Michael Salmon in https://medium.com/@msalmon00/web-scraping-job-postings-from-indeed-96bd588dcb4b with functionality of fetching full text from job source.
+This is an updated version of code presented by Michael Salmon in https://medium.com/@msalmon00/web-scraping-job-postings-from-indeed-96bd588dcb4b with added functionality of fetching full text from job source.

 ## How to Run

+Normal,

 > python main.py

+Background,

+> nohup python main.py &

+## Logs

+Logs will be gerenated in **log.txt** file.
+Install watch to keep a track while running scrapper in background.

+> watch tail -n 30 log.txt

 ## Output